kubernetes/enhancements/keps/sig-instrumentation/draft-20190404-kubernetes-control-plane-metrics-stability.md

 ## Summary

 Currently metrics emitted in the kubernetes control-plane do not offer any stability guarantees.
-This Kubernetes Enhancement Proposal (KEP) proposes a strategy and framework for programmatically expressing how stable a metric is.
-This KEP also defines the specific guarantees made for each enumerated level of stability.
+This Kubernetes Enhancement Proposal (KEP) proposes a strategy and framework for programmatically expressing how stable a metric is, i.e. whether a metric's name, type and [labels](https://prometheus.io/docs/practices/naming/#labels) (i.e. dimensions) is liable to change.
 Since this document will likely evolve with ongoing discussion around metric stability, it will be updated accordingly.

 ## Motivation